Woman teaching in front of fellow faculty members

 “I knew little about the faculty role and hadn’t recognized the significant impact I could make as a nurse educator,” Corbin said.
 “After spending about a year with the institute, I decided to switch my major — a decision I haven’t regretted.
 As I learned more about the faculty shortage and the nurse educator’s role, I realized how much I could contribute to the profession.
 Now, as I complete my practicum in leadership and management with a focus on education, I feel incredibly grateful to the institute for inspiring this meaningful career shift.”

 Transforming students into nurse educators for teaching roles in academic and clinical settings has been the hallmark of the Institute for Educators for two decades.
-Its 20th anniversary will be formally celebrated at the institute’s Nursing Education Conference, April 25, held in person for the first time since the COVID-19 pandemic forced such gatherings into the virtual space.
+Its 20th anniversary will be formally celebrated at the institute’s Nursing Education Conference on April 25, held in person for the first time since the COVID-19 pandemic forced such gatherings into the virtual space.

 Founded in 2004, under the co-direction of Louise Jenkins, PhD ‘85, MS ‘81, RN FAHA, ANEF, professor emerita, and Carol O’Neil, PhD, RN, CNE, associate professor, the institute was created to address the critical and growing shortage of nursing faculty in Maryland and across the nation.
 It centralized nurse education resources to equip nurses with the essential knowledge and skills needed to assume educator roles in both academic and practice settings.
 The first of its kind in Maryland, the institute became a forerunner in specifically preparing nurses and other health professionals to become educators of their practice.